-• A committees has been formed to collect the data required for this study
+• A committees has been formed to collect the data required for this study discrimination of caste, creed or gender as per West Bengal Govt Guidelines.

 After many awareness sittings with the all concerned, like faculty, staff, Govt. guidelines etc. the eligibility criterion for the financial assistance.